raymundovr/coffee-rustviews/README.md

 ## Getting started

 1. Clone this project
-2. Build the application by executing `cargo build --release`
+2. Build the application by executing `cargo build`

 ## Configuration